thinkshout/thinkshout/_case_studies/feedingamerica.md

 cs-sections:
   - section-description: |
       Feeding America approached ThinkShout with the goal of increasing site speed and conversions with the very tight timeline.
-ThinkShout’s mission was to study their current site, figure out how to break it down into structured components, and then put the puzzle back together again in Drupal-- all in time for the key fundraising season.
+ThinkShout’s mission was to study their current site, figure out how to break it down into structured components, and then put the puzzle back together again in Drupal -- all in time for the key fundraising season.

   - section-image: "/assets/images/case-studies/FA_Charleston.jpg"
     section-image-alt: "Feeding America client"